Engie: Natural gas

 In May 2017, Engie enters into exclusive negotiations with Neptune Energy for the sale of its 70% interest in Exploration & Production International ("EPI").

-Engie signed in 2016 a technical and commercial cooperation contract with Göteborg Energi to push further the industrialization of the dry biomass-to-gas production approach.
+In 2016, Engie signed a technical and commercial cooperation contract with Göteborg Energi to push further the industrialization of the dry biomass-to-gas production approach.
 Engie is also involved in the Ambigo project, the first dry biomass-to-gas project which will be located in Alkmaar, Netherlands.
 As a co-investor in the canceled Nord Stream 2 project, Engie wrote off €987 million in April 2022.

 Energy services

 Engie provides energy efficiency and environmental services.
 90,000 of the group's employees are dedicated to these services.